Tree — Smart UI JavaScript API

 Default value

-<smart-tree items-member='children'></smart-tree>
+<smart-tree items-member="children"></smart-tree>

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-let itemsMember = tree.itemsMember;
+const itemsMember = el.itemsMember;

 Specifies a custom placeholder text to display within the loading indicator when the loadingIndicatorPosition property is set to either 'top' or 'bottom'.
 This allows you to personalize the message shown to users while content is loading in these positions.